-Congratulations on becoming the owner of a new 25' C-DORY Cruiser-one of the finest, safest, most sea-worthy and most economical boats of its size built in the United States.
-Your new boat contains numerous features normally found only on much larger and more expensive boats - such as hot and cold running water, a fullyenclosed stand-up head, hot-water shower, ample galley space with a dinette that seats four, a refrigerator, generous cabin space, comfortable sleeping accommodations, highest quality construction, and a host of other fine features not normally found in boats of comparable size.
+Congratulations on becoming the owner of a new TomCat 255 Pilothouse-one of the finest, safest, most sea-worthy and most economical boats of its size built in the United States.
+Your new boat contains numerous features normally found only on much larger and more expensive boats, such as; hot and cold running water, a fully-enclosed stand-up head, hotwater shower, ample galley space with a dinette that seats four, a refrigerator, generous cabin space, extra wide and comfortable sleeping accommodations, highest quality construction, and a host of other fine features not normally found in boats of comparable size.

-This manual is intended to provide you, the new owner, with all of the operational, safety, and maintenance information that you will need to enjoy your new 25' C-DORY for years to come.
-It is strongly recommended that you take the time to read this manual from coverto-cover to familiarize yourself with all of the systems and features of your new boat.
+This manual is intended to provide you, the new owner, with all of the operational, safety, and maintenance information that you will need to enjoy your new TomCat 255 Pilothouse for years to come.
+It is strongly recommended that you take the time to read this manual from cover-to-cover to familiarize yourself with all of the systems and features of your new boat.
 By learning everything there is to know about your C-DORY, you can be assured that you, your family, and your friends will enjoy countless hours of safe and worry-free recreational boating.